Cantrell Names Local as New Chief

 By Jeff Thomas

-Sources inside city government say Mayor LaToya Cantrell will name Shaun Ferguson as the new chief of the NOPD.
+Mayor LaToya Cantrell named Shaun Ferguson as the new chief of the NOPD.
 By all accounts, Ferguson is well-qualified to lead the department.
 He is universally liked within the department and has a strong pulse on the community.
-But even if Cantrell goes in a different direction, more important than who is selected is what is the department’s philosophy and approach going forward.
+Mayor Cantrell deserves credit for this selection.
+Ferguson seems capable of doing a great job.
+But what his philosophy and approach is going forward will determine how successful he will be.

 On the heels of handing New Orleans its lowest reported number of murders in 47 years, former police Chief Michael Harrison has taken his experience and talents to Baltimore.
 In addition to orchestrating the reduction in murders, Harrison was able to develop citizen support, hone his experience and foster a good working relationship with Justice Department staffers who oversee the city’s consent decree.
 Regardless of all the accolades and successes achieved by Harrison, The Bowl needs more from its police department.